 Member directories help people find peers in their area and build relationships.
 New connections can meet in person or exchange emails to share best practices or support one another through personal and professional challenges.

 Association members volunteer for several reasons, but every one of them is hoping to get something out of the experience.
-Two of the top reasons volunteers seek opportunities:
+These are two of the top reasons volunteers seek opportunities:

-Motivate members to join your association and renew their membership by providing these benefits as an incentive.
+Motivate members to join your association and renew their membership by providing volunteering opportunities as a member benefit.

 For those who want experience, boost your volunteers’ resumes by offering them the chance to learn new skills, such as how to use Excel or common marketing tactics.
 Volunteers can list these positions on their resume to further their careers.
 By enhancing their volunteer experience with practical knowledge, they’ll have a reason to maintain and renew their relationship with your association.

-The American Academy of Audiology uses Higher Logic’s volunteer portal in tandem with the online community, and Lauren Reimer, AAA’s volunteer coordinator, suggests you make sure members know what they’re getting into:
+Here’s a tip on volunteer management from the American Academy of Audiology, who uses Higher Logic’s volunteer portal in tandem with their online community.
+Lauren Reimer, AAA’s volunteer coordinator, says:

 “Having everything in one place makes it easy for members to peruse what each opportunity involves.
 Members want to understand the time commitment for an opportunity before they sign up, so having details available with each opportunity is effective.”